 Try different operating point methods: If the problem is an operating point failure, try changing the operating point methods.
-This technique is described in Chapter 6 under Operating Point Methods.
+This technique is described in the Transient Analysis chapter under Operating Point Methods.
 It lets you evaluate and choose the order in which the five operating point methods are attempted.